Jimmy Oakes

 James Oakes (5 November 1902 – 7 November 1992) was an English footballer who played as a full-back.

 Noted for his clean play, he turned professional at Port Vale in November 1923.
-He played at The Old Recreation Ground for ten years, helping the "Valiants" to top the Third Division North in 1929–30.
-He was sold on to Charlton Athletic for £3,000 in January 1933.
+He played at the Old Recreation Ground for ten years, helping the "Valiants" to top the Third Division North in 1929–30.
+He was sold to Charlton Athletic for £3,000 in January 1933.
 He helped the "Addicks" to the Third Division South title in 1934–35, promotion out of the Second Division in 1935–36, and then second place in the First Division in 1936–37.
 His career was ended by the outbreak of World War II.

 Playing career

 Port Vale

-Oakes played for Bethesda Mission and Milton Albion before joining Port Vale as an amateur in August 1923, signing as a professional in November of that year.
+Oakes played for Bethesda Mission and Milton Albion before joining Port Vale as an amateur in August 1923, signing as a professional in November.
 He played two Second Division games in 1923–24, before becoming a regular in the side from October 1924.
 He played 31 games in 1924–25 and 42 games in 1925–26, scoring his first senior goal in a 5–2 defeat to South Shields on 1 May 1926.
 He made 45 appearances in 1926–27 and 41 appearances in 1927–28, as the club continued to post top ten finishes.
 His career survived a cartilage operation in November 1928 as he returned to regular football four months later to finish the season with 26 games to his name; the "Valiants" suffered relegation after finishing two points short of safety.

-He managed a rare feat in scoring from his own half in a 2–1 defeat to Stockport County at The Old Recreation Ground on Christmas Day 1929, albeit with help from the wind.
+He managed a rare feat in scoring from his own half in a 2–1 defeat to Stockport County at the Old Recreation Ground on Christmas Day 1929, albeit with help from the wind.
 Oakes made 36 appearances in the 1929–30 season as Vale finished top of the Third Division North, playing alongside Billy Wootton, George Shenton, and Bill Cope in a solid and consistent defence.
 Oakes and Shenton formed a formidable partnership in 1930–31, as Vale posted the highest league finish in the history of the club; he played 41 games, scoring one goal.
 He featured 32 times in 1931–32, helping Vale to avoid relegation only due to their superior goal average to Barnsley.
-He played 12 games in 1932–33, before he was sold to Charlton Athletic for £3,000 in January 1933, with Port Vale desperately needed the funds.
+He played 12 games in 1932–33 before he was sold to Charlton Athletic for £3,000 in January 1933, with Port Vale desperately needed the funds.